KarlOttoFuchs/Shelly-Water-Level-Sensor-Integration/README.md

     return ((id(filled_volume).state)/(id(tank_volume).state))*100;
 ```

-The Shelly device polls the interface board on a regular cadence to read the water level percentage.
+The Shelly device polls the interface board via a HTTP.Request call on a regular cadence to read the water level percentage.

 ```javascript
 // --- Run main loop on timer schedule ---